Roald87/TwinCatChangelog/docs/tc3.md

 - TwinCAT allows setting a stack size that is too large for a controller, which can cause it to crash without any error message or indication.
 - When typing a type from a library in TwinCAT, it tries to insert the library namespace, which is not valid for the library.
 - Events added to an EventClass in the type system must be successfully compiled to be saved.
 If changes are made and the project is saved without building it, the changes are not saved.
 Similarly, if there is a compile error, the changes are not saved.
+- The XPlanar Configurator tool does not render properly if Windows scaling is set to anything other than 100%.

 ## Version 3.1.4026.14